|Page 1 of 23:|| |

 I thought this movie was actually good.
-It was everything i excepted it
+It was everything I expected it

-to be,funny and has action.
-I don't know why people are hating, but the
+to be,funny and full of intense action.
+I do not understand why people

-whole audience was laughing in the theater i went too.
-It deserves be
+laughing in the theater I went too.
+It deserves be watched.

 Rush Hour 3, the sequel I've been waiting for, it's been 6 years since